-- A satisfactory TOEFL (Test of English as a Foreign Language), PET-A, or IELTS score submitted, or successful completion of ESLI (English as a Second Language). - 2.
+- 1. A satisfactory TOEFL (Test of English as a ForeignLanguage), PET-A, or IELTS score submitted, or successful completion of ESLI (English as a Second Language). - 2.
 A required \$25.00 application fee submitted by a money order, or electronically using a debit/credit card. - 3.
 A certified, translated copy of all transcripts, mark sheets, and diplomas direct from the university/college(s) to Graduate Studies.
 A minimum GPA of 3.00 (B average) at the undergraduate level for regular admission.
-A cumulative GPA of at least 2.50 at the undergraduate level (4.0 scale) is required for conditional admission status.

-- Certified Declaration of Financial Support on file in JSU Global. - 5.
-Evaluation of all international transcripts.
+A cumulative GPA of at least 2.50 at the undergraduate level (4.0 scale) is required for conditional admission status. - 4.
+Certified Declaration of Financial Support on file in JSU Global. - 5.
+Evaluation of all international transcripts from World Evaluation Services (WES), Educational Credential Evaluators (ECE), and Global Credential Evaluators, Inc. (GCE).

 Once all required information is received by the Graduate Admissions office, the application is forwarded to the department committee for review.
-The committee members will send a recommendation to the Chair/Director then Dean.
-Graduate Studies receives a recommendation from the department and the College Dean or designee; applicants are notified by the Graduate Dean of the decision to admit, conditionally admit, or deny.
+The committee members will send a recommendation to the Chair/Director.
+Graduate Studies receives a recommendation from the department; applicants are notified by the Graduate Dean of the decision to admit, conditionally admit, or deny.
 An admission decision is valid for 12 months.
 Thereafter, the applicant should contact Graduate Admissions for readmission.

 Graduate Studies considers admission to degree programs for only those students who have earned degrees (bachelor's, master's, specialist) from regionally accredited colleges or universities.
-Students admitted to Graduate Studies are classified as:
+Students admitted to Graduate Studies are classified as follows: